 Her book ‘Antitrust Settlements–How a Simple Agreement Can Drive the Economy‘ presents the antitrust consent as a tool to combine law, economics and computer science in both U.S. and EU jurisdictions.
+In addition to the book, she has published multiple articles that investigate antitrust and regulatory issues related to blockchain, digital markets and software.

 UCL CBT (U.K.) http://blockchain.cs.ucl.ac.uk/giovanna-massarotto/